'Falkirk’s unbeaten start to the new league season has included seven wins and two draws'

-Falkirk FC: Gaffer John McGlynn honoured to win Glen’s Manager of the Month for September
+Falkirk FC: Gaffer John McGlynn and striker Callumn Morrison win respective Glen’s Manager and Player of the Month awards for September

 and live on Freeview channel 276